Marcus

 Reduced last-mile delivery delays

 Returns are part and parcel of online shopping.
 Whether due to wrong size, product defects, or customer dissatisfaction, returns can affect profitability if not managed well.
+Warehouses help in:

 Handling reverse logistics efficiently